 When the hospital’s pediatric services moved from Hanover to Lebanon in 1991, the Board of Directors of David’s House decided to launch a capital campaign to build a new home on land that the Medical Center agreed to lease for $1 per year.
 On May 9, 1994, the current David’s House welcomed its first guests.
 A two-minute walk from the hospital entrance, David’s House was designed specifically to not look like an institutional building and instead to feel like a cozy house with tons of windows for natural light, welcoming colors, and comfortable furnishings.

 David’s House is a grassroots organization that does not receive state or federal funding; because of the support we receive from our community, we are able to provide support for families 365 days/year without ever charging any fees.

 Who Stays at David’s House

-Since January 20th, 1986, over 14,000 families from 42 states and 25 countries have called David’s House their home-away-from-home.
+Since January 20th, 1986, over 16,000 families from 42 states, 2 US territories, and 30 countries have called David’s House their home-away-from-home.
 Countless others have used the house on a day-guest basis–for a shower, a nap, a meal, or any other service we provide apart from an overnight room.
-We provide so much more than a bed to sleep in, a kitchen to eat in, and quiet areas to find respite in – we are a safe, peaceful, home environment filled with compassionate staff and volunteers, and we foster connections among families that can result in lifelong friendships and support networks.
+We provide so much more than a bed to sleep in, a kitchen to eat in, and quiet areas to find respite in – we are a safe, peaceful environment filled with compassionate staff, and we foster connections among families that can result in lifelong friendships and support networks.